-On the way between my hotel and King’s Cross, there was a park.
+A park was on the way between my hotel and King’s Cross.
 A park with a familiar name but one of those names that doesn’t ring a bell but that you still think you know what it is.
 The park I’m mentioning here is called Joseph Grimaldi Park, and it’s named after the person that many consider being the world’s most famous clown, the great Joseph Grimaldi.

 Some info about the Joseph Grimaldi Park

-When the graveyard was turned into a park, Joseph Grimaldi’s grave remained with an enclosed with railings and those masks popularized in theater plays.
-But, most people don’t even know who Joseph Grimaldi was.
-Fewer people should be aware that there is a park in his memory in north London.
+When the graveyard was turned into a park, Joseph Grimaldi’s grave remained enclosed with railings and those masks popularized in theater plays.
+But most people don’t even know who Joseph Grimaldi was.
+Fewer people should be aware of a park in his memory in north London.

 Who was Joseph Grimaldi?

 Joseph Grimaldi was the most popular English entertainer of the Regency era.
-He was an actor, a comedian, and a dancer but he was more than all these things.
-Joseph Grimaldi is the person that most people consider to be the responsible for creating the clown that we know nowadays.
+He was an actor, a comedian, and a dancer, but he was more than all these things.
+Joseph Grimaldi is the person most people consider responsible for creating the clown that we know nowadays.

 In the early 19th century, he expanded the role and functions of the clown in the British pantomimes.
-You could see his show at Theatre Royal, Drury Lane, Sadler’s Wells and the cheaters around Covent Garden.
-Joseph Grimaldi’s character became so dominant in the London comic stage that the role of the clown became known as “Joey”.
-He got so famous that his whiteface make-up design is still used to this day.
+You could see his show at Theatre Royal, Drury Lane, Sadler’s Wells, and the cheaters around Covent Garden.
+Joseph Grimaldi’s character became so dominant in the London comic stage that the role of the clown became known as “Joey.””

-His importance on the comic stage is still felt to this day and, this is why every 31st of May, devotees of the world’s most famous clown go to Joseph Grimaldi Park to celebrate his memory.
-I won’t be in London on that day to take pictures of this peculiar gathering, but you can see some pictures of the meeting in 2012 at Spitalfields Life blog.
+His importance on the comic stage is still felt to this day, so every 31st of May, devotees of the world’s most famous clown go to Joseph Grimaldi Park to celebrate his memory.
+I won’t be in London on that day to take pictures of this peculiar gathering, but you can see some photos of the meeting in 2012 on Spitalfields Life blog.

 11 Collier St, London N1 9JU, UK